|

 27. skiff

-any of various small boats propelled by oars or by sails or by a motor
+a small boat propelled by oars or by sails or by a motor

 28. fathom